fanasina/y_project/ytest_t/README.md

 #### uninstall script remove:
-this remove from locale machine env all files and directory copied in `make install` or `./install.sh`
+this remove from locale machine env all files and directory copied by `make install` or `./install.sh`
 ```
 sudo make uninstall
 ```